Joseph in Islam: Plot against him

-Al-Ṭabari writes that Judah stops the brothers from further harming Joseph, and brings him food.
+Al-Ṭabari writes that Judah stops the brothers from further harming Yusuf, and brings him food.
 Ibn Kathir writes that Reuben suggested that they put him in the well so he could return later to bring him home.
-When he returns, Joseph is gone: "So he screamed and tore his clothes.
-He put blood on the coat of Joseph.
-When Jacob learned of this, he tore his clothes, wore a black cloak, and was sad for many days".
-Ibn Abbas writes that the "reason for this trial of Jacob was that he had slaughtered a sheep while he was fasting.
+When he returns, Yusuf is gone: "So he screamed and tore his clothes.
+He put blood on the coat of Yusuf.
+When Yaqub learned of this, he tore his clothes, wore a black cloak, and was sad for many days".
+Ibn Abbas writes that the "reason for this trial of Yaqub was that he had slaughtered a sheep while he was fasting.
 He asked a neighbor of his to eat it but he did not.
-So God tested him with the matter of Joseph."
-He interprets Joseph's revelation in the well: "When they were unaware" (12:15) means "you will tell them about what they did in a situation in which they will not recognize you."
-A possible reason for Joseph's enslavement was that after Abraham left Egypt with slaves, "Abraham did not dismount for them (following barefoot).
+So God tested him with the matter of Yusuf."
+He interprets Yusuf's revelation in the well: "When they were unaware" (12:15) means "you will tell them about what they did in a situation in which they will not recognize you."
+A possible reason for Yusuf's enslavement was that after Abraham left Egypt with slaves, "Abraham did not dismount for them (following barefoot).
 Therefore God revealed to him: 'Since you did not alight for the slaves and those walking barefoot with you, I will punish you by selling one of your descendants into his country.